What is a gaming router? Is it worth buying?

 • Processor and RAM.
 Powerful modern gaming routers have faster, more powerful CPUs and more RAM.
 Increased power and memory in the gaming router means it can: a) handle more connections and try to reduce latency, and b) create and use more advanced QoS features.

-Now, none of these features are exclusive to “gaming routers”.
-However, they are definitely not found in cheap low quality routers or routers provided by ISPs.
-But they are definitely available in routers that are a bit cheaper than them gaming routers.
+Now, none of these features are exclusive to "gaming routers".
+However, they are certainly not found in cheap low quality routers or routers provided by ISPs.
+But they are definitely available on routers that are a bit cheaper than high-end gaming routers.

 How to give priority to the movement of your gaming router